Hyalinesky/Hyalinesky.github.io/_pages/about.md

 My research interests include **Large Language Models (LLMs)** and **Vision-Language Models (VLMs)**.
 Recently, I have been focusing on enhancing the reasoning capabilities of LLMs and VLMs, as well as optimizing tool-calling capabilities and accuracy.

 # 🔥 News
+- *2026.2*: &nbsp;🎉🎉 Our paper *"Residual Decoding: Mitigating Hallucinations in Large Vision-Language Models via History-Aware Residual Guidance"* was accepted to **CVPR 2026**!

 - *2026.1*: &nbsp;🎉🎉 Our paper *"Accurate and Efficient Personalized Query Rewriting in Baidu Search"* was accepted to **WWW 2026**!

 - *2025.5*: &nbsp;🎉🎉 Our paper *"Domain$o1$s: Guiding LLM Reasoning for Explainable Answers in High-Stakes Domains"* was accepted to **ACL 2025 Findings**!